appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/add-new-tickets.md

   <figcaption align = "center"><i>Fig 2.
 JS function to submit new ticket</i></figcaption>
 </figure>

-3. Go back to the canvas by clicking of the **Tickets** page.
+3. Go back to the canvas by clicking on the **Tickets** page.
 Drop a Button widget on the canvas to the top right of the screen above the **lstTicketDetails** List.
     - Change the **Label** property to `Add Ticket`.
     - Click the **+** icon next to the **onClick** event.
     - In the **Select an action** list, select **Show Modal**.